-Using data from the early weeks of the 2014 Ebola outbreak, the researcher’s model produces much more accurate forecasts of the number of potential cases, and where the disease would spread, than models used by the U.S. Centers for Disease Control at the time.
+Using only data from the early weeks of the 2014 Ebola outbreak, a new model produces more accurate forecasts of the size of the epidemic, and where the disease will spread, than models used by the U.S. Centers for Disease Control and Prevention at the time.